Deepika-Sharma08/Object-detection-MRCNN-Yolo/README.md

 ### Closing Notes:
-`To buid a foolproof solution for this problem, I'll suggest transfer learning using VGG 16/19/UNet and only shallow training last few layers to achieve the objective:`
+`To buid a foolproof solution for this problem, I'll suggest transfer learning using VGG 16/19/UNet and only shallow training last few layers to achieve the objective.`

 Which will require:

 **a.** Annotated data which has bounding boxes for void/blank spaces where no product is placed.

 **b.** Corresponding names of all possible classes under which shelf products can possibly fall.

 ` This information will be required for machine to automatically identify relative dimensions and specifications for blank/void space.`

 **c.** Data across various departments for better generalisation.